Policy

 Smoking

 Smoking is prohibited in all University buildings in accordance with the City of Chicago Clean Indoor Air Ordinance 7-32-010.
+The proper disposal of smoking and smokeless tobacco material is the responsibility of the smoker/tobacco end user and shall be discarded of in approved containers designed for collection of smoking material.
 Please refer to the University’s Smoking/Nonsmoking policy for additional information.

 Training

-Per regulations promulgated by the Occupational Health and Safety Administration (OSHA), fire safety and emergency evacuation training shall be completed by every full-time University employee on an annual basis.
+To address the regulations promulgated by the Occupational Health and Safety Administration (OSHA), the University of Chicago has required fire safety and emergency evacuation training be completed by every full-time University employee on an annual basis.
 This mandatory training course can be completed via the EHSA website.

 Enforcement